openpnp/openpnp-capture/README.md

 OpenPnP Capture is a cross platform video capture library with a focus on machine vision.
 It's goals are:

 * Native camera access on Windows, Linux and Mac.
-Implemented with MediaFoundation, V4L2 and AVFoundation respectively.
+Implemented with DirectShow, V4L2 and AVFoundation respectively.
 * Named device enumeration.
 * Strong, repeatable unique IDs.
 * Format control with support for at least YUV and MJPEG.
 MJPEG will allow the use of multiple USB cameras on a single hub.